 When the cargo residue is transferred to the port reception facility, the receipts received by them needed to be kept on board as an inspection record for at least two years.

 Entries to be made in the garbage record book are:

 - When garbage is discharged into the sea, reception ashore or other vessels

 - When garbage is incinerated

 - Accidental and other exceptional discharge of garbage, along with the time of occurrence, port or position of the vessel at the time of occurrence, category of garbage and estimation of the amount in m3, and the reason of disposal and remarks.

 MEPC has also adopted standard specifications of shipboard incinerators which cover the design, manufacture, performance, operation, and testing of incinerators.
 Read the standards here.

 The problems associated with the disposal of cargo hold washing water has also been addressed in Annex V. Know more about it here.

 Ship’s crew must be trained in order to reduce the amount of garbage produced and disposed at sea.
-Find out how ship’s crew can contribute towards reducing production of garbage on board ships.
+Find out how the ship’s crew can contribute towards reducing the production of garbage onboard ships.